 About World Airnews

-In addition to our printed copies, the full magazine is available for downloading from our website www.airnews.co.za.
+In addition to our printed copies, the full ‘extra’ e-magazine is available for downloading from our website www.airnews.co.za.

-Our latest readership survey conducted among paid subscribers showed that an average of 3,8 people read each edition, making a current readership of about 38 500.
-This readership does not include the hundreds of people who read the magazine in First Class and Government and Defence VIP airport lounges in South Africa, Angola, Botswana, Namibia and Zambia each day.
+A readership survey conducted among paid subscribers showed that an average of 3,8 people read each edition, making a current readership of about 38 500 – excluding aviation enthusiasts and pilots from the African defence forces.

-Senior Government officials including Heads of State, Ministers civil and military aviation authorities account for 13% our readers.
-Senior executives, upper an middle management and directors of airlines and associated companies, account for 43% of the readership, while aircrew including those holding executive, directorship or senior management positions, as well as pilot/owners of corporate aircraft and airline personnel account for 38 percent.
+Senior executives, upper and middle management, directors of airlines and associated companies, account for 43% of the readership, while aircrew including those holding executive, directorship or senior management positions, as well as pilot/owners of corporate aircraft and airline personnel, account for 36 percent.

 Ground crew, air traffic controllers etc. make up about five percent and other categories (including enthusiasts, school children etc) make up the balance.

-Subscriptions (both fully paid for, or those sent by organisations to their members as a benefit of membership, account for 64% of the circulation; requested free controlled circulation from Governments, air forces, airlines etc. account for a further 15%; counter sales about 21% and the balance are promotional.
-We do not include subscriptions to the social media services in these figures.
+Subscriptions (both fully paid for or those sent by organisations to their members as a benefit of membership, account for 64% of the circulation; requested free controlled circulation from governments, the air force, airlines etc. account for a further 15%; counter sales about 21% and the balance are promotional.

-World Airnews is the official journal of several aviation organisations such as the Commercial Aviation Association of Southern Africa and others; is officially recognised by many others and is also the official media partner of the African Airlines Association (AFRAA), the Airlines Association of Southern Africa, and the East African Commercial Aviation Association, among others.
+World Airnews is the official journal of several aviation organisations such as the Commercial Aviation Association of Southern Africa and is officially recognised by many others.
+It is the official media partner of the African Airlines Association (AFRAA), the Airlines Association of Southern Africa (AASA), and the East African Commercial Aviation Association, the Aircraft Owners and Pilots Associations, and many others.